markusmoenig/Eldiron/docs/docs/configuration/game.md

 # The attribute which handles health & death
 health = "HP"

+# The attribute which stores the current level
+level = "LEVEL"

+# The attribute which stores accumulated experience
+experience = "EXP"

 # Enables generated marker ramp shading for avatars.
 avatar_shading = true